openshift/enhancements/guidelines/enhancement_template.md

 example, consider both security and how this will impact the larger OKD ecosystem.

-How will security be reviewed and by whom?

 How will UX be reviewed and by whom?

 Consider including folks that also work outside your immediate sub-project.